group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 Many of the recent software use Deep Learning  (DL) as the basis for image processing.
 Despite of the it, there is still the necessity of good DL models for develop the image segregation, and to compile image segmented data in C. elegans is still a requirement.

 ### Computational optimization

+The program’s computational operation has been optimized in order to rely a good timing in the processment and analysis of the image and objecs, and in the time of using by the user.

 Computational optimization has been a must in the development of the program because of its proper use.
 Many of the image processing and data handling functions have been optimized, making the program work with indexed image data and disk-storage, among other strategies (See more information in Annex: XXX).